hsen-commcrafts/comm-ai/readme.md

 API_SECRET=your_shared_secret_key
 ```

-> 🔐 `HMAC_SECRET` must match what Laravel uses when calling this API.
+> 🔐 `API_SECRET` must match what Laravel uses when calling this API.

 ---